 We are very fortunate to have the support of some excellent professional musicians including our Musical Director, Richard Harker and our regular accompanist Pam Kent.
 In addition we employ professional soloists and musicians for our major concerts.

-Another major feature of the choir’s activities is our foreign tours.
-We have travelled to France, Italy and Prague and performed in fantastic venues such as Sacre Coeur and the cathedrals of Bourges, Chartres, Vezelay and Laon as well as many more intimate ‘concert halls’ in French Hill towns and the mountains outside Garda where the reception from the locals has always been amazingly hospitable!
+We have been fortunate enough to travel to France, Italy and Prague and performed in fantastic venues such as Sacré Coeur and the cathedrals of Bourges, Chartres, Vézelay and Laon, as well as many more intimate concert venues in French Hill towns and the mountains outside Garda where the reception from the locals has always been amazingly hospitable.